Bob 'Bullet' Light's Long Winning RC Race Career

 In 1987, Bob became 1/10 US On-Road Champion and followed it up in 1988 as 1/10th ROAR On-Road National Champion.
 In 1989 he was again 1/10 US On-Road Champion AND Speedworks Sportsman Cup Invitational Champion.

-Bob's focus was becoming more oval oriented by 1989 and his national wins continued with NORRCA Sprint Car Dirt Oval Championship in 1990 and was runner up in the 1990 NORRCA 4 Wheel Drive National Championship (two feet behind the winner, the announcer call the race finished one lap too early).
+Bob's focus was becoming more oval oriented by 1989 and his national wins continued with NORRCA Sprint Car Dirt Oval Championship in 1990 and was runner up in the 1990 NORRCA 4 Wheel Drive National Championship (two feet behind the winner, the announcer calling the race, said 'You are Done' one lap too early).

 During early 1991, Bob had enough of constant travel and the demands of being elsewhere every weekend and decided to have more control of his schedule, and left Trinity.
 Bob was not finished national racing and I was fortunate to have him join Power Products, along with James Brown and Gary OBrien.
 Eventually, Power Products and Specialized RC joined to offer battery packs and modified motors, and later simply Power Products again.

 Was Bob done in 1993 at national events?
 Mostly, as Power Products and team, including Bob, took a 20 year sabbatical from regular RC races.
-James and Louise Brown continued as a track owners/hobby shop for 20+ years (Competition RC, OKC) and Gary won several NORRCA off road national champions, finished by opening his own RC track and hobby shop.
+James and Louise Brown continued as a track owners/hobby shop for 20+ years (Competition RC, OKC) and Gary won several NORRCA off road national champions, finished by opening his own RC track and hobby shop (405 RC Raceway, OKC).

 Bob started racing regularly again about 2010, still competitive in dirt oval.
 Bob continues to race on and off in RC and spends a lot of time iRacing.